Ryan Tannehill Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- In six matchups against the Texans, Tannehill averaged 230.3 passing yards per game, 3.2 yards less than his over/under for Sunday.
+- In six matchups against the Texans, Tannehill averaged 230.3 passing yards per game, 1.2 yards below his over/under for Sunday.

-- Tannehill threw one touchdown pass five times and multiple TDs three times against the Texans.
+- Tannehill threw a touchdown pass five times and multiple TDS three times over three of those games against the Texans.

 - Note: Tannehill's stats vs. Texans date back to 2016.

-- This week Tannehill will face the NFL's 20th-ranked pass defense (253.4 yards allowed per game).
+- The Texans have the NFL's 20th-ranked pass defense this season, surrendering 253.4 yards per game through the air.

-- The Texans' defense is 10th in the NFL, giving up 1.4 passing touchdowns per game.
+- The Texans have conceded 23 passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.

 Recent Performances

-- In last week's matchup with the Dolphins, Tannehill completed 72.2% of his passes for 120 yards, while throwing two touchdowns.
+- Tannehill put together a 120-yard performance against the Dolphins last week, completing 72.2% of his passes and throwing for two touchdowns.

-- Tannehill has put up 482 passing yards (160.7 per game) and has a 73.4% completion percentage this year (58-of-79) over his last three games, while throwing three touchdowns and one interception.
+- Tannehill has put up 482 passing yards (160.7 ypg) on 58-of-79 with three touchdowns against one interception over his last three games.

-- He's also contributed on the ground, with 47 rushing yards (15.7 ypg) on 12 carries with one rushing touchdown.
+- He's also figured in the ground game, with 47 rushing yards (15.7 ypg) on 12 carries with one rushing touchdown.

 Tannehill's Tennessee Teammates